ToolShareApp/Backend/README.md

 1. IF you changed any of the models and deleted them prior to re-deployment, you will need to reseed those models with data.
 Copy-paste insert statements from `./src/db/seed_prod` folders for the respective models into the ElephantSQL Browser and execute them.

+1. Shout in the #backend-status channel that the hosted DB is live again.

 ## Accessing the hosted DB directly